jro1234/admdrpruns/README.md

   - the "-A" option appends the conda binary folder location, here it is given as an environment variable "$CONDAPATH".
 Leave it off if the PATH knows the location.
   - the "-e" option gives the name of the conda environment, "py27" in this case.
+  - TODO probably a good idea to just have nargs='+' for -w or -A and use the second for CONDA env name

  \# Currently does not work
  > $ python runmaker.py testagain ntl9 -e py27 -A $CONDAPATH -P CUDA -M pyemma-ionic -N 10 -x 1 -b 1 -l 10000 -p 500 -m 1000